-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages PH-3 SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The MCO must allow and reimburse a pharmacy for dispensing a 72-hour supply of a prescription if the MCO cannot make a prior authorization determination within 24 hours and the dispensing pharmacist determines it is an emergency situation as outlined in this section.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages PH-3 SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The MCO must allow and reimburse a pharmacy for dispensing a 72-hour supply of a prescription of the MCO cannot make a prior authorization deamination within 24 hours and the dispensing pharmacist determines it is an emergency situation as outlined in this section.
 Ongoing Per incident of noncompliance.
 HHSC may assess up to \$5,000 per incident of noncompliance.
-PH-4 RESERVED PH-5 SOW § 2.6.53.5 Pharmacy Rebate Program Exhibit C - UMCM Chapter 2 The MCO must include rebatable National Drug Codes (NDCs) on all encounters for outpatient drugs and biological products, including clinician-administered drugs.
+RESERVED PH-5 SOW § 2.6.53.5 Pharmacy Rebate Program Exhibit C - UMCM Chapter 2 The MCO must include rebatable National Drug Codes (NDCs) on all encounters for outpatient drugs and biological products, including clinician-administered drugs.
 Encounters containing clinician-administered drugs must include, in addition to a CMS-rebate-eligible NDC, the correctly matched HCPCS code and billing units per the applicable date of service according to HHSC NDC-to-HCPCS Crosswalk.
 Ongoing Per month, per incident of noncompliance.
 HHSC may assess up to \$500 per month for each incident of noncompliance.